Updated February 2026

 $2,000

-Max savings (single)
+Max savings (single) in most states.

 What Doesn't Count

-• Your home & car
+• Your primary home & 1 car

 • Clothes & furniture